Anto-Jerin/Goodcabs--Provide-Insights-to-Chief-of-Operations-in-Transportation-Domain/README.md

 > ### A Ribbon chart with the option to view the KPIs as values or % contribution to the total
 > <img width="784" height="354" alt="image" src="https://github.com/user-attachments/assets/7594dabb-0127-445d-a557-a81aac82daac" />
+>
+> *The month columns are made responsive to the month filters for reduced clutter and for dynamic level of detail*
+>
 > <img width="777" height="354" alt="image" src="https://github.com/user-attachments/assets/ef1f1f9e-604b-429e-9c1e-c74ba04555b4" />